 Foster does not say specifically why he stopped at a list of twelve disciplines to include, I hypothesize after going through this book a few times now and learning:

-The best way to use this book is to every month or so, focus on a different discipline in your life.
+Every month or so, focus on a different discipline in your life.

 Twelve chapters delving deep into 13 spiritual disciplines, (solitude and silence are in the same chapter) one for each month over the next year, is a surefire way to improve fast with one disclaimer, warning from Foster,